 a Normal; b Hydrocarbons with 6 – 9 carbon atoms

-R410a goes through a precooler to provide cooling capacity for the feed gas and nitrogen streams.
+R410a goes through a precooler to provide feed gas and nitrogen stream cooling capacity.
 (He & Ju, 2015)

-R410a as a refrigerant was proposed by He & Ju (2015) and selected for two reasons: R410a is a common refrigerant, widely available and the dew point of R410a is lower than that of propane (also common refrigerant).
-This means an R410a-precooling cycle can provide more cold energy for expansion in high-temperature ranges than propane (He & Ju, 2015).
+R410a as a refrigerant was proposed by He & Ju (2015) and selected for two reasons: R410a is a common refrigerant, widely available, and the dew point of R410a is lower than that of propane (also a common refrigerant).
+An R410a-precooling cycle can provide more cold energy for expansion in high-temperature ranges than propane (He & Ju, 2015).

 The process has several constraints that ensure safe and stable operation.
 Key constraints to be applied are summarised in Table 12.
-Initial process simulations will also be conducted using Aspen HYSYS to investigate the affect key process decision variables have on other process parameters for given constraints.
-This will give a better understanding of what parameters need to be fixed and which need to be varied before formulating the optimisation framework.
+Initial process simulations will also be conducted using Aspen HYSYS to investigate the effect key process decision variables have on other process parameters for given constraints.
+This will give a better understanding of what parameters must be fixed and which must be varied before formulating the optimisation framework.

 2.3 Micro-Scale Natural Gas Liquefaction Processes: Optimisation Strategies

-Various optimisation methods have been applied for the design and operation of LNG plants.
+Various optimisation methods have been applied to design and operate LNG plants.
 In most published work, the optimisation of LNG processes is either solved using local search methods for a rigorous process model or using an advanced global optimisation algorithm combined with a simplified process model.
 (Austbo, Lovseth & Gundersen, 2014)

 Table 12: Process constraints for the R140a-NEC (He & Ju, 2015)

-Figure 9 is a representation of optimisation problem formulation methods and the different algorithms used.
-Among non-deterministic search methods, also known as stochastic search methods, genetic algorithms are most commonly applied for LNG processes.
-Hybrid approaches have also been developed where a combination of deterministic and non-deterministic search methods is used.
+Figure 9 represents optimisation problem formulation methods and the different algorithms used.
+Genetic algorithms are most commonly applied for LNG processes among non-deterministic search methods, also known as stochastic search methods.
+Hybrid approaches have also been developed, and a combination of deterministic and non-deterministic search methods has been used.

 Figure 9: Breakdown of optimisation problem formulation methods and algorithms

-Alternative approach analysis methods (exergy and pinch analysis) based on thermodynamic principals have also been applied to improve designs or to reduce the search space for optimisation approaches (Austbo et al, 2014).
+Alternative approach analysis methods (exergy and pinch analysis) based on thermodynamic principles have also been applied to improve designs or reduce the search space for optimisation approaches (Austbo et al., 2014).

-The optimisation will be applied to proposed SMR and R410a-NEC processes, first conducting a Genetic Algorithm (GA) search, followed with a pinch- and exergy analysis.
+The optimisation will be applied to proposed SMR and R410a-NEC processes, first conducting a Genetic Algorithm (GA) search, followed by a pinch-and-exergy analysis.
 Heuristics developed for the selection of MRC composition will also be applied.

 2.3.1 Genetic Algorithm Search